alburycatalina/Personal-Research-Website/README.md

 Git is a kind of SCM (source code management) software.
 You can use it to track and finalize changes in code.
 Github is a place to store this version control information on the internet.
 Git is installed by default on most Mac and Linux machines.

 2. [Install hugo](https://gohugo.io/getting-started/installing/).
-This can be done in a few ways, but an easy way is via homebrew if using a mac.
+This can be done in a few ways, but an easy way is via Homebrew if using a Mac.

   With homebrew: https://brew.sh/.
 If you have experience working with python or ruby, Homebrew may be familiar.
 It's a package manager used to help out when installing software.